back

 “Laura, do we need to book a second photographer for our wedding?”
 (Also referred to as a “second shooter”).

-This is the one question I ALWAYS get asked by couples when they are booking me as their wedding photographer!
+It’s one of the questions couples ask me the most when they are booking me as their wedding photographer!

 My answer is – it’s up to you!
 There’s no right or wrong decision.
 I’m happy to work a wedding alone and I’m also happy to work alongside a colleague.